randomAndre/api-key-manager/SECURITY.md

 3. We will work on addressing the vulnerability and will keep you updated on our progress
 4. Once the vulnerability is fixed, we will publicly acknowledge your responsible disclosure (unless you prefer to remain anonymous)

-Thank you for helping keep NanMeng API Key Manager and its users safe!
+Thank you for helping keep API Key Manager and its users safe!